Here is our list of the most important team building skills.

 Many people think that great teams always agree, but that is not the case.
 Even the closest-knit teams occasionally differ.
 What makes these teams great is not avoiding conflict altogether, but handling it effectively when it arises.

 Capable and creative teams all start with skilful leaders.
-These are just some of the traits required to build fun and functional teams.
+This list includes just some of the skills for team building required to create fun and functional teams.
 Keep adding to your knowledge and you will start to see results.